frontycore/sylius-netaxept/README.md

-# Sylius IMoje.pl payment gateway plugin
+# Sylius Netaxept payment gateway plugin

 Integration of Nets (Netaxept) payment gateway to Sylius as a new payment method.